cs3org/OCM-API/IETF-OCM-MLS.md

 1. The drifted server discards its MLS state for the group and generates a fresh KeyPackage for each of its users who are members of the group.
+A KeyPackage for a Virtual Client MUST be generated and coordinated as specified in [ietf-mls-virtual-clients] Section 5.5.1.
 2. It sends an `MLS_REJOIN` notification carrying those KeyPackages to the home server of every admin.
 The notification is authenticated at the OCM layer with HTTP Signatures [RFC9421], the same trust anchor that authenticates KeyPackage distribution itself, so a rejoin request is exactly as trustworthy as a freshly fetched KeyPackage.
 3. An admin client verifies that each KeyPackage's credential carries the OCM Address of a leaf currently in the ratchet tree, and that the notification was signed by the server named in those OCM Addresses.
 A rejoin MUST NOT admit a user without a leaf in the tree; it can only replace existing members.
 4. The admin client constructs a single Commit containing, by value, a Remove proposal for each stale leaf and an Add proposal for the corresponding fresh KeyPackage.
-This rejoin pair preserves the OCM Address of every affected leaf and grants no new party access, so admin clients SHOULD commit it automatically, per the policy in {{admins}}.
+This rejoin pair preserves the OCM Address of every affected leaf and grants no new party access, so admin clients SHOULD commit it automatically, per the policy in
+    {{admins}}.
 5. The Commit is arbitrated and broadcast as usual, and the drifted server receives one `MLS_WELCOME` per re-added user, restoring clean state from the Welcome's `ratchet_tree` extension.

 A single Commit recovers all of the drifted server's users at once.
 Until the rejoin completes, the drifted server can continue to serve